MitchellGoodwin/Tekken-Frame-Data-App/README.md

 * In extension to the above point, learning how to use forms without rails helper methods was a little difficult.
 But overall not too bad.
 Eventually I found out you can partially implement them with bulma styling so it was a small waste anyway, but that's how it is sometimes.

 * Getting comfortable with passing params and other information correctly when rails helper methods didn't explicitly do it for me.
 I definetly have everything working cleaner now than I did before.

+* Adding pagination was easier than I expected it to be.
+However linking to a specif page for a posts with the way I had my forum routes set up took a while to figure out.
+I needed to make a pretty bulky helper method.

 ## Credits